 6.4 Remote Shutter Release

-7. Common Challenges in Night Photography with the Sony A6100 and How to Overcome Them
+7. Common Challenges with Sony a6100 and How to Fix Them

-• Solution: Switch to manual focus and use focus peaking to ensure your subject is sharp.
-Another technique is to use a flashlight or the camera’s focus assist light to help the autofocus system lock onto the subject.
+Solution: Switch over to manual focusing and use focus peaking to get an accurate picture of the subject in sharp focus.
+Using a flashlight or the camera’s built-in focus assist light will also help in pin-pointing the subject by getting the autofocus to lock on.

 7.4 Battery Life